What is a Contract of Sale and What Does it Include?

 • Termite inspection certificate to be prepared by a registered company

-When should I ask for a contract of sale?
+When Should I Ask for a Contract of Sale?

 However, when you buy a house at auction, you will be expected to sign the property sales contract and pay the deposit immediately after the auction (if you’re the successful bidder).

 Buying a property involves more than just agreement between vendor and purchaser; negotiations often involve price, property condition, and compromises.
-After negotiations, a legally binding contract of sale is signed by both parties, typically facilitated by solicitors or conveyancers.
+After negotiations, a legally binding NSW contract of sale is land signed by both parties, typically facilitated by solicitors or conveyancers.
 Using one’s own legal representation is crucial for ensuring contract soundness.
 In complex cases, solicitors may negotiate terms.
 Contract exchange makes the agreement legally binding, requiring both parties’ commitment to the sale, and typically involves the buyer providing a deposit.
 It’s important to note that the process varies by state, necessitating expert advice.

 Financing the property